mojtaba-naserei/Dockerfile-Ubuntu-Gnome/README.md

 Exit the cli again and start the gui, e.g. via the Menu bar or again via the terminal `Desktop-Bridge &`

 See the configuration and use an Email client of your choice to connect.

-As the Protonmail bridge only listens on the loopback interface (127.0.0.1) nginx streams the tcp connection to 0.0.0.0:1144 (imap) and 0.0.0.0:1026(smtp).
-The ports are incremented by one so that there is no duplicated port inside the container.

 The configuration for Protonmail is stored basically in the gnome-keyring.
 That can be bind-mounted to save the data e.g. outside of docker or in a docker-volume.